A-kly/School-Vault/Soc203/Lecture 0 - Syllabus and shit.md

 - prof has 3 degrees in sociology
 - wants to make world better place through research
 - does lots of shit lmao

+- teaching strategy is to combined instruction to mentoring (?)
+	- motivate students to succeed
+-